Grand Prize Winners:

 Eventide Theatre Company wishes to thank the following:

 Terry Duenas and all of the staff and volunteers at Cape Cod Media Center.
-Massachusetts Cultural Council, South Shore Playhouse, Joe & Dee Carr of Josh’s wine their donations of wine.
-Harvest Gallery & Wine Bar, Scargo Cafe, Chapins, Charlie’s Music, Jack’s Drum Shop, Main Street Music, Encore, The Red Nun, Buckie’s Biscotti and Gerardi’s for their donations of gift certificates.
+Massachusetts Cultural Council, South Shore Playhouse, Sally Stratman for her donation of wine.
+Harvest Gallery & Wine Bar, Scargo Cafe, Chapins, Charlie’s Music, Jack’s Drum Shop, Main Street Muzic, Encore, The Red Nun, Buckie’s Biscotti, Etzy’s Wine Bar, Sunbird, and Gerardi’s for their donations of gift certificates.

 All our Supporters whose dollars continue to support our efforts significantly…